Azure/container-service-for-azure-china/README.md

     * Push docker image to private docker registry
     * Test and validation
     * Deploy to Kubernetes
-* [Monitoring](monitoring/README.md) - shows how to set up monitoring infrastructure
+* [Monitor](monitoring/README.md) - shows how to set up monitoring framework and artifacts

 ## Contributing